Your Digital Footprint

 Passive footprint — things collected without you actively doing it, like which websites you visit or how long you spend on a page.

-Why does it matter in Singapore?
+Why does it matter in your area?

 - Companies use your data to show you adverts that match your interests.